In Labor: Kim and Kanye’s Fourth Child Is On the Way

 The couple’s surrogate went into labor on Thursday.

-The news of the imminent birth was announced by Kardashian’s sister Kortenay Kardashian during a taping of The Ellen DeGeneres Show.
+The news of the imminent birth was announced by Kardashian’s sister Kourtney during a taping of The Ellen DeGeneres Show.
 “So, my mom doesn’t even know this, but Kim’s surrogate went into labor,” she told the host.

 They have opted for a new surrogate for baby no. 4.
 The couple are not using the same surrogate they used with Chicago because she was unavailable after having just given birth to her own child, according to TMZ.
 Kardashian carried both North and Saint to term, but opted for surrogacy after describing the pregnancies as “difficult.”